Denbury (NYSE:DEN) Rating Reiterated by US Capital Advisors

-Several other research firms have also commented on DEN.
-Stifel Nicolaus upped their target price on Denbury from $126.00 to $129.00 in a research note on Thursday, May 5th.
-Roth Capital raised Denbury from a neutral rating to a buy rating and boosted their price target for the company from $78.75 to $87.75 in a research report on Friday, February 18th.
-Finally, Citigroup initiated coverage on Denbury in a research report on Tuesday, May 10th.
-They set a buy rating and a $83.00 price target for the company.
-One research analyst has rated the stock with a hold rating and nine have given a buy rating to the company.
-Based on data from MarketBeat.com, Denbury currently has an average rating of Buy and an average price target of $101.34.
+Several other research firms have also issued reports on DEN.
+Citigroup started coverage on shares of Denbury in a report on Tuesday, May 10th.
+They issued a “buy” rating and a $83.00 target price for the company.
+Roth Capital raised shares of Denbury from a “neutral” rating to a “buy” rating and increased their target price for the stock from $78.75 to $87.75 in a report on Friday, February 18th.
+Finally, Stifel Nicolaus increased their target price on shares of Denbury from $126.00 to $129.00 in a report on Thursday, May 5th.
+One analyst has rated the stock with a hold rating and nine have given a buy rating to the stock.
+Based on data from MarketBeat, the company presently has a consensus rating of “Buy” and a consensus price target of $101.34.

-Several hedge funds and other institutional investors have recently modified their holdings of the company.
-Verition Fund Management LLC purchased a new stake in shares of Denbury in the first quarter worth about $6,884,000.
-Taconic Capital Advisors LP purchased a new position in Denbury in the first quarter valued at about $5,311,000.
-Neuberger Berman Group LLC boosted its holdings in Denbury by 470.4% in the first quarter.
-Neuberger Berman Group LLC now owns 492,393 shares of the company’s stock valued at $38,687,000 after purchasing an additional 406,063 shares during the last quarter.
-Yaupon Capital Management LP boosted its holdings in Denbury by 26.0% in the first quarter.
-Yaupon Capital Management LP now owns 118,978 shares of the company’s stock valued at $9,348,000 after purchasing an additional 24,575 shares during the last quarter.
-Finally, Silver Point Capital L.P. boosted its holdings in Denbury by 18.6% in the first quarter.
-Silver Point Capital L.P. now owns 4,530,000 shares of the company’s stock valued at $355,922,000 after purchasing an additional 710,200 shares during the last quarter.
+A number of institutional investors and hedge funds have recently modified their holdings of DEN.
+Morgan Stanley lifted its position in Denbury by 227.5% in the second quarter.
+Morgan Stanley now owns 692,403 shares of the company’s stock worth $53,162,000 after buying an additional 480,971 shares during the last quarter.
+Franklin Resources Inc. increased its stake in Denbury by 164.2% in the third quarter.
+Franklin Resources Inc. now owns 8,045 shares of the company’s stock worth $565,000 after purchasing an additional 5,000 shares during the period.
+Dimensional Fund Advisors LP increased its stake in Denbury by 54.0% in the third quarter.
+Dimensional Fund Advisors LP now owns 663,009 shares of the company’s stock worth $46,578,000 after purchasing an additional 232,492 shares during the period.
+Dark Forest Capital Management LP increased its stake in Denbury by 885.2% in the third quarter.
+Dark Forest Capital Management LP now owns 601 shares of the company’s stock worth $42,000 after purchasing an additional 540 shares during the period.
+Finally, Invesco Ltd. increased its stake in Denbury by 4.8% in the third quarter.
+Invesco Ltd. now owns 704,866 shares of the company’s stock worth $49,517,000 after purchasing an additional 31,984 shares during the period.

 Denbury Company Profile (Get Rating)